radius logo

 Attabotics’ system costs more than most average storage and retrieval systems, but says it costs less when considering the total suite of functions, which include sequencing, circulation, buffering, and conveyance.
 “If you compare us to all that functionality, there are dramatically less capital costs than those other solutions combined,” he said.

 Gravelle also emphasized the flexibility of the system, which can be scaled up or down depending on the size of the company.
 “Our goal is to create a platform that enables retailers of any size to be competitive,” he said.
 Honeywell Venture’s Grainger emphasizes that companies need to weigh the cost of the system with other factors, such as the cost of real estate and transport.
-Warehouses are traditionally very large buildings but Attabotics can maximize a smaller footprint in an expensive urban area.
+Warehouse spaces are traditionally very large buildings but Attabotics can maximize a smaller footprint in an expensive urban area.

-“If you think about where most of the population is, it’s in urban centers where they don’t have big distribution center space.
+“If you think about where most of the population is, it’s in urban centers where they don’t have big distribution center self storage.
 It’s a trade-off between having a huge distribution center way outside an urban area that ships everything to where the people are or a smaller distribution center that’s closer.
 That’s the way to think about the total cost.
 It’s quite efficient and actually cheap in that context,” Grainger said.

 Expanding the Ant Colony

-Attabotics’ learnings from ants go beyond storage.
+Attabotics’ learnings from ants go beyond self storage.
 Ants have higher biomass than humans, meaning the total mass of all ants exceeds that of all humans.
 And yet they can support themselves without overwhelming ecosystems.
 Ants are not only extremely efficient at storing goods but are also adept at distributing resources across their colonies.

 Gravelle says the company is also working on software and data analytics that can improve the efficiency of entire distribution networks.
-Instead of traditional fulfillment at a handful of centralized warehouses that then require shipping across half the country, he envisions a more efficient network that can reduce transport costs and carbon footprints.
-The trend toward multiple micro fulfillment centers requires complex data analytics to figure out how to stock warehouses and predict demand, he said.
+Instead of traditional fulfillment at a handful of centralized warehouse spaces that then require shipping across half the country, he envisions a more efficient network that can reduce transport costs and carbon footprints.
+The trend toward multiple micro fulfillment centers requires complex data analytics to figure out how to stock warehouse spaces and predict demand, he said.
 One discovery, he said, is how the current system learns to “self-optimize” based on a set of rules to use the least amount of energy and time.
 So, the most popular items tend to migrate to the outside of the stacks, closest to the stations.

 “We have taken much of that inspiration by putting in simple set of rules for interaction with our robots.
 They start delivering complex behavior.”